EOSLaoMao/eos-local-voter/README.md

 npm start
 ```

-When the local server up and running, it will automatically open the browser for you!
+When the local server up and running, open your browser and visit: http://127.0.0.1:3000/

 Enjoy!